ASingham/MMAN4020_T3_2022_Purple_House/README.md

       style="display: inline-block; margin: 0 auto; max-width: 300px">

     4. Once prompted, select the `Latest data` export type and the `CSV` format followed by the green `Export` button.

+    ** Important: Data published to AskSensor is only retained for 18 months, so to store data long term, export data as required using the above steps and store somewhere more permanent.

 3. Additional temperature data analystics using Web App